-A variety of internship opportunities are available for undergraduate and graduate
+A variety of internship opportunities are available for undergraduate and graduate students.

 The Department of Political Science and Criminal Justice offers Junior and Senior undergraduate students an opportunity to gain experiential learning and course credits through supervised internships in a variety of agencies, depending upon the needs of the individual student.
 While most interns are placed in local settings, internships may also be done outside the region.
 Students should coordinate internships with Dr. Hollingsworth at least one semester in advance of enrollment.
 A minimum of 112 hours of on-site work is required for a 3-credit hours of CJ or PSC 496.
 Students may enroll for up to 3 hours in their PSC/CJ major and/or 3 hours in their PSC/CJ minor.

 Students in the MPA Program who are not suitably employed full-time in public agencies may be allowed to enroll in PSC 596, Graduate Internship in Public Administration, for a maximum of six semester hours.
 Normally, admission to the Internship Program will be dependent upon the following prerequisites: